ajisaac/job-scrape-batch-service/README.md

-# Deprecated - Replaced with go
+# Job Site Scraper

-Scrapes jobsites for certain postings, puts them in a database of some sort.
+This scraper application is capable of scraping a variety of remote developer job sites.